SS Tuxpam (1944): History

 Empire Clydesdale was laid down as Mazatlan for the Mexican Government.
-She was requisitioned by the MoWT and launched as Empire Clydesdale.
-Her port of registry was Glasgow.
+She was requisitioned by the British Ministry of War Transport and launched as Empire Clydesdale.
+The port of registry was Glasgow.
 The Code Letters MKPP and United Kingdom Official Number 169125 were allocated.

 In 1946, Empire Clydesdale was transferred to the Secretario de Marina, Mexico and renamed Tuxpam.
 She served until 1970 when she was scrapped.